5T33Z0/Lenovo-T530-Hackintosh-OpenCore/macOS_Install/OpenCore/OC_macOS12.md

 Continue with Step 2.
 </details>
 <details>
-<summary><strong>Option 2: Clean Install (recommended)</strong></summary>
+<summary><strong>Option 2: Clean Install</strong> (recommended)</summary>

 **Option 2**: Clean Install from USB flash drive (recommended)

-To create a USB Installer, you can use OCLP:
+To create a USB Installer, you can use OpenCore Legacy Patcher:

-- Create a new Partition or Volume on your HDD/SSD (at least 60 GB in size) or use a separate disk
+- Create a new Partition or Volume on your HDD/SSD (at least 60 GB in size) or use a separate disk – DON'T install it on an external drive.
 - Attach an empty USB flash drive for creating the installer (16 GB+)
 - Run OCLP and follow the [**instructions**](https://dortania.github.io/OpenCore-Legacy-Patcher/INSTALLER.html#creating-the-installer) to create the USB Installer
 - Once the USB Installer has been created, do the following: